yesolakweon/yesolakweon.github.io/_pages/research.md

 3. "Political Contexts of the Age-orientation of the Welfare State." with <a href="https://koheisuzuki.weebly.com/" style="color: #82E0AA">Kohei Suzuki</a> *Under review*

-4. "Elderly Identity and Trade Policy Preferences in an Aging Society: Evidence from Japan." <a href="https://sites.google.com/site/byeonghwac/" style="color: #82E0AA">ByeongHwa Choi</a> *Draft available*
+4. "Trade Policy Preferences in an Aging Society: Evidence from Japan." <a href="https://sites.google.com/site/byeonghwac/" style="color: #82E0AA">ByeongHwa Choi</a> *Draft available*

 5. "Status Threat and Public Opposition to Legislative Gender Quotas: Evidence from a Survey Experiment in South Korea." with <a href="https://jeonghyunkim.com" style="color: #82E0AA">Jeong Hyun Kim</a> *Drafting*